HowToSD/ComfyUI-Data-Analysis/README.md

 These custom nodes aim to make data exploration and analysis more efficient and enjoyable.

 ## Installation
+Note: GPU is not required to run this custom module.

 ### Installation via ComfyUI Manager
 1. Press Manager button on the top menu bar to display ComfyUI Manager Menu.
 2. Click Custom Node Manager.